elsehow/gx-js/README.md

       gx-js install [package]

-will install packages to `./node-modules/` recursively, from ipfs if possible, otherwise from npm.
+will install packages to `./node-modules/` recursively, from gx if possible, otherwise downloading from npm and importing into gx.

 if no package is specified, will install each package in `package.json`